-To use this feature, insert a memory stick into the USB port of the device and press the 'Backup Archives' button (see Figure 14, arrow No. 5).
+To use this feature, insert a memory stick into the USB port of the device and press the 'Backup Archives' button (see Figure 14).
 The 'Copying Archives' pop-up message will appear, then 'Archives Copied:' followed by the number of archives saved on the USB will be displayed.
 Press OK to accept the notification.

-2 Upgrading software
+Upgrading software